- What You Need To Know About Google Star Ratings For 2025

 Once the tech realizes there is not going to be a positive end to the visit, they have to own it and provide a solution.
 The best way to do that is to offer to have a supervisor do a follow-up.
 Mark says this can be something as simple as “We want you to be one hundred percent satisfied with our company, so I’m going to have my manager give you a call.”

-Saving this relationship is time sensitive!
-It can not be something that happens ‘when you get around to it.’
+Saving this relationship is time-sensitive!
+It cannot be something that happens ‘when you get around to it.’

 If you call someone in a timely manner and hear them out, that goes a long way toward turning a bad experience into a good one.
 Then, once the supervisor is able to get the relationship back on steady footing, they encourage an honest review.